 Organization: The school is governed by an elected seven-member board of directors.
-A representative appointed by the U.S. Ambassador and the head of school, are non-voting members of the board.
+The Head of School and a representative appointed by the U.S. Ambassador are non-voting members of the board.

 Curriculum: Discovery School has an enriched U.S.-style curriculum with high academic standards.
-It has adopted the Common Core curriculum in math and language arts, which provides for alignment across grade levels and content areas.
-Instructional methods and assessment techniques encourage students to solve problems by thinking creatively and critically and by working together.
-The science curriculum integrates NGSS (21st Century Next Generation Science Standards) and STEM education (Science, Technology, Engineering, and Math).
-The school uses the Measures of Academic Progress (MAP) for English and Spanish, and Advanced Placement (AP) exams for external validation of our academic program.
-Early childhood and primary teachers (K-grade 5) follow the guided reading program which helps build and strengthen students’ literacy skills in phonics, vocabulary, and comprehension.
-Elementary classrooms combine cooperative learning settings with open carpeted areas for circle time, reading activities, and discussion groups.
-To enhance the learning experience, students use different digital programs such as IXL, Raz-Kids, SAAVAS (Math), and others.
+Instructional methods and assessment techniques encourage students to solve problems collaboratively, creatively and critically.
+We use the Common Core curriculum in Math and Language Arts, NGSS (Next Generation Science Standards) and STEAM education (Science, Technology, Engineering, Art, and Math).
+The school uses the Measures of Academic Progress (MAP), and Advanced Placement (AP) exams for external validation of our academic program.
+K through grade 5 instruction follows the guided reading program which helps build and strengthen students’ literacy skills in phonics, vocabulary, and comprehension.
+Elementary School classrooms combine cooperative learning settings for circle time, reading activities, and discussion groups.
+To enhance the learning experience, students use curriculum connected digital programs such as IXL, Raz-Kids, SAAVAS (Math), and others.
 The academic program, including Pre-AP and AP courses, prepares students for entrance into competitive universities in the U.S. and throughout the world.
-The school currently offers 6 AP courses: AP Environmental Science, AP Calculus AB, AP Human Geography, AP English Language and Composition & AP English Literature and Composition (offered in alternate years), AP Spanish Literature & Culture, and AP Computer Science Principles.
+The school currently offers nine AP courses: Biology, Calculus AB, Computer Science Principles, English Language and Composition & English Literature and Composition (offered in alternate years), Environmental Science, Human Geography, Physics, and Spanish Literature & Culture.
 Other AP courses are offered based on demand and student interest.
-For Social Emotional Learning, the school implements Lions Quest program (K-12) that focuses on positive behavior, anti-bullying, character education, connection to school, and drug, tobacco, and alcohol awareness.
+For Social-Emotional Learning, the school implements Lions Quest program (K-12) focusing on positive behavior, anti-bullying, character education, connection to school, and drug, tobacco, and alcohol awareness.
 All classes are taught in English, except for Spanish and Spanish Social Studies.
-Discovery School is accredited by COGNIA, the College Board (AP Program), and the Honduran Ministry of Education.
+Discovery School is accredited by Cognia, the College Board (AP Program), and the Honduran Ministry of Education.
 The school offers a U.S. Diploma, the AP International Diploma, and the Honduran Bachillerato Internacional en Ciencias y Humanidades.

-Faculty: In the 2021-2022 school year, Discovery School has 49 total staff including 35 teachers.
+Faculty: In the 2022-2023 school year, Discovery School has 49 total staff including 35 teachers, 9 of whom are U.S. citizens, 26 host-country nationals.
 All teachers have university degrees and teaching qualifications/ experience.
 All classroom teachers are bilingual (English/Spanish).

 Facilities: Discovery School consists of a purpose-built facility located on a spacious seven-acre site adjacent to the Anillo Periférico (beltway).
 The school has a beautiful panoramic view of the nearby mountains.
 Classrooms are spacious and conditioned to the hands-on learning activities.
 The campus includes a small soccer field, a cafeteria, a gym, playgrounds, green areas, and generous parking.
 It also has an administration building and specially equipped rooms for music, art, computer-information center, and a library.
 The campus is very secure, surrounded by a solid security wall with concertina wire, reinforced security gates, and 48 CCTV cameras.
 The school has a BYOD policy; students have a secure Internet access in which proper digital citizenship is encouraged.